How To Create WooCommerce Custom Product Attributes

 You should use the custom product attribute when you want to define a feature for a product that is applicable to that product only.

 For example, if you are selling ‘Organic Tea’ in bulk, you might want to sell them in packs of 10 Sachets, 20 Sachets, and 50 Sachets per order.
-However, this sort of custom order package might not apply on other products in your WooCommerce store.
+However, this sort of custom order package might not apply to other products in your WooCommerce store.

 In this case, you should use a custom product attribute to define this feature, and possibly use it for variations.

 So to conclude, you should create and use custom product attributes when you want to define a feature that applies to a particular product only.